tobyhodges/genome-mining-workshop-workbench/index.md

 for working
 with data so that they can get more done in less time, and with less pain.
-This workshop uses Data Carpentry's approach to teach data management and analysis for metagenomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality, use of R studio and use of R libraries to compare diversity between samples, and connecting to and using cloud computing.
+This workshop uses Data Carpentry's approach to teach data management and analysis for genome mining research including: best practices for organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome, use of command-line tools to obtain and organize biosynthetic gene clusters, and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.